mholmboe/atomipy/README.md

-# Atomipy: Python Molecular Toolbox
+# Atomipy: The atom Toolbox in Python

 A modular Python toolbox for handling and analyzing molecular structures, particularly for mineral slabs with periodic boundary conditions.
 This toolbox is inspired by the MATLAB [atom Toolbox](https://github.com/mholmboe/atom) and provides similar functionality for working with PDB and Gromacs GRO files but with a streamlined Python interface.